Rao7079/Zomato_Python_Project/README.md

 4)Zomato has observed that most couples order most of their food online.
 Wh average spending on each order?

-5) Which mode (online or offline) has received the maximum rating?
+5)Which mode (online or offline) has received the maximum rating?

-6) Which type of restaurant received more offline orders, so that Zomato can provide theose customers with some good offers?
+6)Which type of restaurant received more offline orders, so that Zomato can provide theose customers with some good offers?